dousherve/da/README.md

 The test suite includes:

 * Unit tests for all operations
-* Destructor/ownership verification
+* Destructor and ownership verification
+* Insert/remove correctness tests
 * Stress tests (1M operations)
-* Randomized model-based tests
+* Randomized model-based testing
-* Shrink/grow behavior checks
+* Shrink/grow behavior validation

 Tests are written in plain C with no external frameworks.